FranzZemen/re/ts-src/LetsGetStarted.md

 What does it mean to say "there isn't a registered custom Data Type" in the above paragraph?
 That's a little beyond the scope of this introductory documentation, but as a teaser, let us say we created a Custom Data Type called Morse, represented by dashes '-' and underscores '_', enclosed in double quotes, for which there were unique patterns (alphabet).
-Such a custom Data Type would be registered with the Rules Engine and it would know to infer it ahead of Text where applicable.
+Such a custom Data Type would be registered with the RulesEngine Engine and it would know to infer it ahead of Text where applicable.
 Thus "--- ___ ---" which is the universal symbol of SOS in Morse would have a Data Type of Morse, but "a-- ___ ---" would have a Data Type of Text.